drlight-code/osccontrol-light/README.md

 [yaml-cpp](https://github.com/jbeder/yaml-cpp) is required as an additional dependency.
 Install it via your distribution or manually by following the instruction on the project page.

-If it is installed in a non-standard location, remember to set `CMAKE_PREFIX_PATH` or `yaml-cpp_DIR` or similar, such that CMake is able to pick up the installation location.
+If either JUCE or yaml-cpp is installed in a non-standard location, remember to set `CMAKE_PREFIX_PATH` or `*_DIR` or similar, such that CMake is able to pick up the installation location.

 We provide a script to build different versions of this plugin, which are preconfigured to load custom YAML presets at runtime.
 The